-- Enter your opinion of value for each of the applicable categories.
+- Enter your opinion of value for each of the applicable categories (see Column A for applicable categories).
 If you do not state an opinion of value, it will result in the rejection of your application.

 Box 5 .
 CHECK ONLY ONE ITEM PER APPLICATION.
 Check the item that best describes the assessment that you are appealing.

 - Regular Assessment filing dates are: (1) July 2 through

 September 15 for all property located in the county provided the

 county assessor sent a notice by August 1 of assessed value to all

 assessees with real property on the local roll; or (2) July 2

 through November 30 for all property located in the county if